jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 to define inputs/outputs used to communicate with the daVinci foot pedals, head sensor, camera focus controllers, ...

 These files are stored in the subdirectory `io`.
-The console class will search for files relative to the "share" directory, there's no need to specify the full path to the standard IO files but you will need the `io/` prefix.
+The system class will search for files relative to the "share" directory, there's no need to specify the full path to the standard IO files but you will need the `io/` prefix.
 For example,